Flows of geometric structures: Introduction

 Inspired by the foundational work of Karigiannis~\cites{Karigiannis2007,karigiannis-spin7} on flows of $\mathrm{G}_2$- and $\mathrm{Spin}(7)$-structures, this paper first aims to advance our abstract understanding of flows of $H$-structures.
 By formulating a general flow in terms of the infinitesimal deformations of tensors defining a geometric structure, we obtain equations for the coevolution of the Riemannian metric, the intrinsic torsion, and several of their derived quantities, as well as Ricci- and Bianchi-type identities for arbitrary $H$-flows.
 While several of these properties are already known in particular for $\mathrm{G}_2$- and $\mathrm{Spin}(7)$-structures, our framework allows for simpler proofs, which are independent of context-specific identities and therefore hold for general $H$-structures.

 We then specialise the theory to the natural variational problem on homogeneous sections given by the Dirichlet functional, as an extension of harmonic map theory.
 Once the associated Euler--Lagrange equation has been derived, hence defining harmonic $H$-structures, one may study the corresponding parabolic negative gradient flow, in order to detect optimal $H$-structures within the same isometric class.
-While some features will certainly vary according to the group $H$, we advance considerably the general theory of harmonic $H$-flows, obtaining broad-ranging results which subsume and expand previous developments by Grigorian~\cites{Grigorian2017,Grigorian2019}, Bagaglini \cite{Bagaglini2019} and Dwiwedi-Karigiannis-Panagiotis~\cite{dgk-isometric} on harmonic $\mathrm{G}_2$-structures, He-Li~\cite{he2021} on harmonic almost complex structures ($H=\mathrm{U}(\frac{n}{2})$), Dwivedi-L-SE~\cite{Dwivedi-Loubeau-SaEarp2021} for harmonic $\mathrm{Spin}(7)$-structures, and Fowdar-SE~\cite{udhav2022quaternionic} for $\mathrm{Sp}(\frac{n}{4})\mathrm{Sp}(1)$-structures.
+While some features will certainly vary according to the group $H$, we advance considerably the general theory of harmonic $H$-flows, obtaining broad-ranging results which subsume and expand previous developments by Grigorian~\cites{Grigorian2017,Grigorian2019}, Bagaglini \cite{Bagaglini2019} and Dwiwedi-Karigiannis-Gianniotis~\cite{dgk-isometric} on harmonic $\mathrm{G}_2$-structures, He-Li~\cite{he2021} on harmonic almost complex structures ($H=\mathrm{U}(\frac{n}{2})$), Dwivedi-L-SE~\cite{Dwivedi-Loubeau-SaEarp2021} for harmonic $\mathrm{Spin}(7)$-structures, and Fowdar-SE~\cite{udhav2022quaternionic} for $\mathrm{Sp}(\frac{n}{4})\mathrm{Sp}(1)$-structures.
+See also \cite{dwivedi2023flows} and \cite{dwivedi2024gradient} for recent developments in the theory of general flows in the $\rm G_2$ and $\rm Spin(7)$ cases, respectively.

 Section \ref{sec: H-structures} lays out the theoretical framework for a unified approach to $H$-structures on manifolds and their evolutions.
 Restricting to subgroups $H\subset\mathrm{SO}(n)$ that are realised as the stabiliser of a (multi-)tensor $\xi_{\circ}$ on $\mathbb{R}^n$, we identify $H$-structures on a manifold $M^n$ with tensor fields $\xi$ pointwise modelled on $\xi_{\circ}$, also known as \emph{geometric structures}.
 Then, a general deformation of $\xi$ as an $H$-structure can be expressed in terms of the \emph{diamond operator} $\diamond$, defined by the infinitesimal action of $\mathrm{GL}(n,\mathbb{R})$ on tensors: